 paper, plastic (bottles and #1-7), aluminum cans, cardboard, food waste, pallets, electronic waste, and fluorescent and CFL lightbulbs

-expanded polystyrene (Styrofoam), heavily contaminated food containers, aluminum foil
+Expanded polystyrene (Styrofoam), heavily contaminated food containers, glass**, and aluminum foil cannot be recycled on UT’s campus.

 For a more complete list of what UT Recycling and Waste Reduction handles, view the UT Recycling Guide.